Carralex/landlab/docs/working_with_landlab.rst

 2. Instantiate objects
 ++++++++++++++++++++++

 As noted in previous sections, Landlab is coded in an `object-oriented style <http://code.tutsplus.com/articles/python-from-scratch-object-oriented-programming--net-21476>`_.
 This means that we need to “instantiate” the various Landlab objects that we will use to store data and run the model.
-The grid and all the components are objects, so we need to instantiate them next.
+The grid and all the components are class objects, so we need to instantiate them next.

-Note that most components require the grid object be passed to them as one of their arguments during instantiation, so the first thing you’ll want to instantiate will be the grid.
+Note that most components require the grid object be passed to them as one of their arguments during instantiation, so the first object you’ll want to instantiate will be the grid.

 Check the docstrings for each class (grid, component) you want to instantiate for a detailed description of what you need to supply as arguments.
 For a RasterModelGrid, this will be (number_of_node_rows, number_of_node_columns, node_spacing(optional)).
 For a VoronoiDelaunayGrid, it will be (array_of_node_x_coords, array_of_node_y_coords).
 For a generic component, it will typically be (ModelGrid, ‘path_to_parameter_file.txt’), though there may be some variation, and optional inputs may also be available.